api3dao/old-api3-docs/docs/dev/override-components.md

 ## Navbar.vue

-The override component Navbar.vue is a replacement for the VuePress Navbar.vue.
+The override component Navbar.vue is a substitute for the VuePress Navbar.vue.
 The custom component
 [Versions.vue](./custom-components.md#versions-vue-and-versionsmodal-vue) has
 been added to **Navbar.vue**.